CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 # Absolute vs Relative Paths

-Linux has the concept of *absolute* vs *relative* paths.
-A path is simply a string (a series of characters, of letters and symbols and numbers) that spells out a particular location in the file system.
+A path is simply a string (a series of characters, of letters and symbols and numbers) that spells out a particular location for files on the computer.

 In the last chapter, we used paths when we created directories, changed to them, and removed them.
 We looked at paths when we used the `pwd` command to display the current directory, or when we looked at the command prompt to see what directory we were in.